Tayyba-Shafiq/EE475L-Computer-Achitecture-Lab/README.md

 # EE475L-Computer-Achitecture-Lab
-All students must follow the instructions below carefully while submitting their labs:
+All students must follow the given instructions while submitting their labs:

 1. Open the relevant lab folder (e.g., Lab1).

-2. Inside the lab folder, create a new folder.

-3. Name the folder exactly as your Roll Number.
+2. Inside the lab folder, upload a folder named exactly as your roll number.

-4. Copy all your lab files into your roll number folder.
+3. All your lab files should be placed inside your roll number folder.

-5. Ensure that all required files are uploaded before the deadline.
+4. Ensure that all required files are uploaded before the deadline.

-6. Do NOT upload files directly inside the Lab1 folder.
+5. Do NOT upload files directly inside the Lab1 folder.

-7. Do NOT modify, rename, or delete any other student's folder.
+6. Do NOT modify, rename, or delete any other student's folder.